peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>bigPlaces</i>: An arbitrary-precision integer.
+ * <i>bigPlaces</i>: The number of binary digit places to move the radix point to the left.
+If this number is negative, instead moves the radix point to the right by this number's absolute value.

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null.
+Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Returns:</b>

-An arbitrary-precision binary float.
+A number whose exponent is decreased by  <i>bigPlaces</i>
+, but not to more than 0.

 ### MovePointRight